-The Great Buddha statue was at the top of my list of places to visit on our day trip to Kamakura, it’s a well known landmark and recognized image of the city.
-The statue is at Kotokuin, a Buddhist temple from the Jodo sect and is the second largest Buddha statue in Japan, the largest being Todai-ji in Nara which we visited later.
+The Great Buddha statue was at the top of my list of places to visit on our day trip to Kamakura.
+It is a well-known landmark and a recognized image of the city.
+The statue is at Kotokuin, a Buddhist temple from the Jodo sect and is the third-largest Buddha statue in Japan, the largest being at Mt Nokogiri in Chiba prefecture and the second largest at Todaiji Temple in Nara which we visited later.

 The bronze Buddha was cast in 1252.
 At 13.35 meters tall and 121 tonnes the statue was originally housed within a large temple hall but when that was repeatedly destroyed in the 14th and 15th centuries during typhoons and a tidal wave the statue was eventually left uncovered as it now stands from 1495.
 There’s a concept of the peaceful acceptance of impermanence that is a central to Buddhist beliefs and it appears that accepting that such an important relic was to remain exposed to the elements has done it no harm.